erikhotmail/FRED-tutorials/flu-with-behavior/README.md

 }
 ```

 The empty braces following the declaration of the `No` state causes it to be assigned the [**default configuration**](https://epistemix-fred-guide.readthedocs-hosted.com/en/latest/user_guide/chapter7/chapter7.html#chapter-7-rules-for-states)--agents entering this state perform no actions and remain in this state indefinitely unless influenced by an external factor (including an action rule of a state belonging to a different Condition).
-The configuration of the `Yes` state demonstrates a feature of the FRED language which has not been demonstrated previously: the [`absent` and `present` actions](https://epistemix-fred-guide.readthedocs-hosted.com/en/latest/user_guide/chapter7/chapter7.html#actions-affecting-an-agent-s-groups).
-If an agent is **absent** from a group or location, they do not attend that group even if they otherwise would.
+It is significant that the `No` state is the first state specified in the `STAY_HOME` condition.
+This is because, unless an explicit `Start` state is defined, agents default to beginning the simulation in the state that is defined first in any Condition that applies to them.
+The configuration of the `Yes` state demonstrates a feature of the FRED language which has not been discussed previously: the [`absent` and `present` actions](https://epistemix-fred-guide.readthedocs-hosted.com/en/latest/user_guide/chapter7/chapter7.html#actions-affecting-an-agent-s-groups).
+If an agent is **absent** from a group or location, they do not attend that group or location even if they otherwise would.
 The statement `absent()` causes an agent to avoid _all_ groups or locations.
 Conversely `present(Household)` causes agents who were previously absent from their household to resume attending their household.
 The combination of the `absent()` and `present(Household)` actions in the definition of the `STAY_HOME.Yes` state cause agents entering that state to _exclusively_ attend their household (i.e. stay home).
+Note that the effects of `absent` and `present` actions on an agent only apply while the agent remains in the state in which the actions were specified, and are reset when an agent leaves that state.
+This is why agents do not need to explicitly re-join their work when they enter the `STAY_HOME.No` state.
 Finally the `wait()` wait rule and `next()` transition rule cause agents to remain in the `Yes` state indefinitely.

 The remaining code blocks in `stayhome.fred` specify how agents decide to stay at home or not depending on their state with respect to the `INFLUENZA` condition.